 Wildfire Season & Power Shutoffs

 California's wildfire season (typically late summer through fall) can affect both satellite TV and internet service.
-During Public Safety Power Shutoffs (PSPS), DISH equipment won't function without power.
+During Public Safety Power Shutoffs (PSPS), DISH equipment will not function without power.
 A backup battery or generator can keep your Hopper DVR running during short outages.
 For internet, cellular-based services like T-Mobile Home Internet may remain operational if nearby towers have backup power.
+DISH recommends a UPS (uninterruptible power supply) rated at 300W or higher to maintain 2-4 hours of backup during PSPS events.

 Apartment & Condo Installations

 California's dense urban housing market means many DISH customers live in apartments or condos.
-FCC rules protect tenants' rights to install small satellite dishes on their own exclusive-use space (like a balcony).
+FCC rules (OTARD — Over-the-Air Reception Devices) protect tenants' rights to install small satellite dishes on their own exclusive-use space (like a balcony).
 However, community antenna (SMATV) systems in some California buildings may provide alternatives.
-Check with your building management about installation options.
+Check with your building management about installation options before scheduling.

 Spanish-Language Programming